aiXander/CLIP_assisted_data_labeling/README.md

     - by uuid (= random)
     - best predicted first
     - worst predicted first
-7. Go back to (3) and iterate until satisfied
+7. Go back to (3) and iterate until satisfied with the predicted labels
+8. Filter your dataset using the predicted labels

 ## Detailed walkthrough: